torra-merin/Remote-Control-Web-App/README.md

 # Remote Control Web App

 This is a Python Flask-based web application that allows users to control their computer remotely via a web interface.
-With this app, you can move the mouse, simulate key presses (like Tab, Backspace), control media in VLC, and send text input to the computer—all from a browser on your phone or any other device connected to the same local network.
+With this app, you can move the mouse, simulate key presses (like Tab, Backspace, Enter), control media players such as VLC and PopcornTime, and send text input to your computer—all from a browser on your phone or any device connected to the same local network.

 ## Features